-Measles is a viral infection Overview of Viral Infections A virus is a tiny living organism.
-Viruses are so small they can be seen only with the most powerful microscopes.
-That's why they're called microorganisms (micro means very small).
-Other common... read more .
+Measles is a viral infection Overview of Viral Infections A virus is a microorganism, a tiny living organism.
+Other common microorganisms include bacteria.
+Viruses are much smaller than bacteria and can be seen only with the most powerful microscopes... read more .
 It used to be very common in children in the United States.
 Measles is now rare in the United States because it's prevented by routine childhood vaccines.
 In parts of the world where fewer children are vaccinated, measles is still common.

 Measles is caused by a virus that spreads quickly among unvaccinated people

 Symptoms include fever, a runny nose, cough, red eyes, and rash